jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Unless a sudden catastrophe like factory soot or a meteor impact occurs, species typically die off gradually.
 Our falling birthrate is a prime example.
 While many blame younger generations for being negligent, the evolutionary truth is more complex: our economy remains trapped in a bygone era's lifestyle.
 Baby boomers continue to monopolize resources and block technological evolution, inadvertently clinging to the so-called "American Dream" rooted in their upbringing in the 1950s and 1960s.

 As a result, instead of adopting new tools and new ways of life that solve modern problems, we work to re-create the past with endless movie remakes, "all-new" car commercials, and more suburban housing, shopping centers, and office parks.
-It is not anyone's fault; we simply lack self-awareness of our technological identity and the evolutionary imperative to embrace change.
+It is not anyone's fault; we simply lack self-awareness of our technological identity and the evolutionary imperative to embrace new work habits, travel requirements, food choices, and so many other changes in our way of life.

 The suburban, car-dependent culture and the idea of a lifelong career are becoming increasingly unsustainable.
 They are struggling—if not dying—branches on the tree of life.
 Yet, we do not have an identity that accepts these pains and uses modern tools to create a new way of life.